lusiliang93/darknet-cpp/README.md

 **Features**

+* try object detection and background subtraction for motion detection

 * Uses same code-base as original darknet (ie same .c files are used).
 Modification is done only for runtime bug-fixes, compile time fixes for c++, and the build system itself.
 For list of bugs fixed, refer to this thread - https://groups.google.com/forum/#!topic/darknet/4Hb159aZBbA, and https://github.com/prabindh/darknet/issues

 * Build system supports 3 targets -